U.S. military plane crashes in southern Kyrgyzstan

 U.S. forces lease the facility for $60 million a year.

-The contract for the transit centre, near the Kyrgyz capital of Bishkek, will expire in July of next year, as Washington draws down its forces from Afghanistan.
+The contract for the transit center, near the Kyrgyz capital of Bishkek, will expire in July of next year, as Washington draws down its forces from Afghanistan.

 (Reporting Olga Dzyubenko; Writing by Thomas Grove; Editing by Alison Williams)